amadeus4dev/developer-guides/docs/faq.md

 To contact the Enterprise team, please fill in the following [contact us form](https://developers.amadeus.com/support/contact-us-enterprise) and someone from the Enterprise team will get back to you shortly.
 Please keep in mind that the access to Enterprise requires an implementation fee as well as monthly fees.

+### How much do I need to pay to access Enterprise APIs?

+The access to Enterprise APIs is subject to certain requirements depending on your market and the functionalities you want to access.
+It is usually reserved for experienced companies with the need to scale.
+Before we can disclose the pricing details you will need to sign an NDA.

 ## Self-Service APIs general